lommet_rkl_der_1967.JPG

 In a war someone has to die

-My new art projekt is called "In a war someone has to die".
+This art project is called "In a war someone has to die."

 A couple of years ago I happened to zap by a TV program, in which a journalist was interviewing a professional African soldier.
 To the soldiers great disappointment he was out of work at the moment – because there was no war in his region.